mddazure/ipv6-web-app/README.md

 - *Latency vs Failover:* Traffic Manager as a DNS load balancer directs users at connect time, but once a client has an answer (IP address), it keeps sending to that address until the DNS record TTL expires and it re-resolves.
 This is fine for most web apps.
 Ensure the TTL in the Traffic Manager profile is not too high (the default is 30 seconds).
 - *IPv6 DNS and Connectivity:* Confirm that each region’s IPv6 address is correctly configured and reachable globally.
 Azure’s public IPv6 addresses are globally routable.
 Traffic Manager itself is a global service and fully supports IPv6 in its decision-making.
 - *Cost:* Using multiple Application Gateways and Traffic Manager incurs costs for each component (App Gateway is per hour + capacity unit, Traffic Manager per million DNS queries).
 This is a trade-off for high availability.
-- *Alternative: Azure Front Door:* If your application is purely web (HTTP/S), you might consider Azure Front Door instead of the Traffic Manager + Application Gateway combination.
+- *Alternative: Azure Front Door:* Azure Front Door is an alternative to the Traffic Manager + Application Gateway combination.
 Front Door can automatically handle global routing and failover at layer 7 without DNS-based limitations, offering potentially faster failover.
 Azure Front Door is discussed in the next section.

 **In summary**, a multi-region IPv6 web delivery with Application Gateways uses **Traffic Manager for global DNS load balancing**.
 Traffic Manager will seamlessly return IPv6 addresses for IPv6 clients, ensuring that no matter where an IPv6-only client is, they get pointed to the nearest available regional deployment of your app.
 This design achieves **global resiliency** (withstand a regional outage) and **low latency** access, leveraging IPv6 connectivity on each regional endpoint.

-**Example:** The global FQDN of our application is now `ipv6web.trafficmanager.net` and clients will use this FQDN to access the application regardless of their geographical location.
+**Example:** The global FQDN of our application is now `ipv6webapp.trafficmanager.net` and clients will use this FQDN to access the application regardless of their geographical location.
-Traffic Manager will return the FQDN of one of the regional deployements, `ipv6webapp-appgw-swedencentral.swedencentral.cloudapp.azure.com` or `ipv6webappr2-appgw-eastus2.eastus2.cloudapp.azure.com` depending on the routing method configured, the health state of the regional endpoints and the client's location.
+Traffic Manager will return the FQDN of one of the regional deployments, `ipv6webapp-appgw-swedencentral.swedencentral.cloudapp.azure.com` or `ipv6webappr2-appgw-eastus2.eastus2.cloudapp.azure.com` depending on the routing method configured, the health state of the regional endpoints and the client's location.
 Then the client resolves the regional FQDN through its local DNS server and connects to the regional instance of the application.

 DNS resolution from a client in Europe:
 ```